Notes on the Geography of Peninsular India: Mumbai / Bombay Neo-Gothic

 The same, from the campus grounds.

-Across the street from the post office, these are the Oriental Buildings at the junction of Mahatma Gandhi (formerly Esplanade) and Naoroji (formerly Hornby) roads.
+Across the street from that post office, these are the Oriental Buildings at the junction of Mahatma Gandhi (formerly Esplanade) and Naoroji (formerly Hornby) roads.
 They're a good example of a Bombay commercial building in the Gothic style.